Home > River Run Network > The River Run Network’s Arundo Removal Effort

 Where Do I Come In?

 Volunteer to help!
-Come work with WMG staff and River Run Network volunteers in a beautiful riparian area to remove this invasive species and contribute to the restoration of flow and native vegetation.
-We are out along the Tanque Verde Creek every Saturday morning from September to May, so choose a Saturday or two (or three…or ten!) that works for you and register using the event list below.
+Come work with WMG staff and River Run Network volunteers in beautiful riparian areas across the city including the Rillito River and the Tanque Verde Creek to remove this invasive species and contribute to the restoration of flow and native vegetation.
+We are out along the Tanque Verde Creek every Saturday morning from September to May and once a month across the Rillito so choose a day that works for you and register for one of our upcoming events.

 Workshops are outdoors and may include rough terrain.
 You will be walking and working in sandy, rocky, possibly wet soils, and navigating through riparian environments as well as using tools and moving heavy Arundo stalks.

 New to this effort?
-At each workshop, we will hand out a punch card to new volunteers and punch returning volunteers' cards to help you keep track of the workshops you've been to!
+At each Tanque Verde Creek workshop, we will hand out a punch card to new volunteers and punch returning volunteers' cards to help you keep track of the workshops you've been to!
 Make sure to sign in on the registration sheet to be counted as well.

 • Attend 3 workshops to win a River Run Network T-shirt from our Living Lab

-• Attend 6 workshops to be invited to attend our Grand Prize Field Trip.
-(This will be announced in early Spring 2024.)
+• Attend 6 workshops and you'll be invited to our Grand Prize Winners Event in Spring 2025

-Our volunteers are doing incredible work, see some of the photos below from our workshop + celebration on March 25th, 2023.
-A team of 52 volunteers removed 2 tons of Arundo in 3 hours.
+Our volunteers are doing incredible work, see some of the photos below from our workshop + celebration on March 25th, 2023 where a team of 52 volunteers removed 2 tons of Arundo in 3 hours.
 You can also view our photo album of this event and the Tanque Verde Creek here.

-Thank you to the Arizona State Department of Forestry and Fire Management for providing funding through their Invasive Plant Removal program and thank you to the supportive landowners along the Tanque Verde Creek with whom we are coordinating removal efforts.
+Thank you to the Arizona State Department of Forestry and Fire Management for providing funding through their Invasive Plant Removal program and the Healthy Forest Initiative and thank you to the supportive landowners along the Tanque Verde Creek with whom we are coordinating removal efforts.

 Upcoming RRN Events